WELCOME TO OEG!

 Administration

-Employee Wellbeing
+Wellbeing

-One of OEG’s key initiatives is their Employee Assistance Program (EAP) provided through Uprise, which provides confidential counselling and support services for staff members and their families.
+Uprise is also our Employee Assistance Program (EAP) which includes confidential counselling and support services for staff members and their families.
 The EAP is available 24/7 and helps with a range of issues, including stress, anxiety, depression, relationship problems, and financial concerns.

 DAY IN A LIFE